PetHubLocal/pethublocal.github.io/certificate.md

 # Downloading firmware locally

-With `pethublocal` installed you can download the firmware and then start the webserver to listen on port 80:
+With `pethublocal` installed you can download the firmware.

 ```
-  pethublocal downloadfirmware H0xx-xxxxxxx
+  pethublocal firmware -sn H0xx-xxxxxxx
-  pethublocal http
 ```

 This downloads the firmware based on the Hub Serial Number as each firmware is XORed using the password, or if you are using the older release of pethublocal then the first time the hub boots it downloads the firmware.

-When the hub has connected to the docker stack for the first time it should automatically download the current firmware and put it into docker/output/web/H0xx-0xxxxxx-1.177-xx.bin where the last two xx are the 76 pages of the firmware, they are XOR encrypted and decrypted by the hub during the firmware update.
+Using `pethublocal setup` also downloads the firmware if you select `Y` when prompted to download `Credentials` and `Firmware` and creates the files named H0xx-0xxxxxx-1.177-xx.bin where the last two xx are the 77 pages of the firmware, starting at 0 and going to 76.
+They are XOR encrypted and decrypted by the hub during the firmware update.

 ## BE AWARE YOU ARE JUST ABOUT TO FIRMWARE UPDATE YOUR HUB.
 DO NOT UNPLUG IT WHILE IT IS DOING THE UPDATE AS YOU COULD BRICK YOUR HUB JUST LEAVE IT TO COMPLETE!!!!